 It may take 2 months for your wound to heal.
 You'll work with several people who will help you adjust to life afterward.
 For example, your endocrinologist can help you manage your blood sugar.
 A physical therapist can help you get stronger and learn to move around.
 An occupational therapist will help you figure out how to do everyday tasks at home and at work.

-It's important to stick to the diabetes treatment plan your doctor recommends and watch your blood sugar carefully and eat healthfully.
+It's important to stick to the diabetes treatment plan your doctor recommends, watch your blood sugar carefully, and eat healthfully.